-These course offerings are designed for English language learners who have limited proficiency in the English language as well as limited literacy skills in their native language.
-They provide an intense level of English language instruction in order to accelerate readiness for ESOL English Language Development 1 and related courses.
+These course offerings are designed for eligible English learners who have limited literacy skills in their native language as well as limited proficiency in English.
+They provide an intense level of English language instruction in order to accelerate literacy and language skills.
 The entering level courses are provided as full or half credit options to accommodate students who enroll in the school system first or second semester.